turrilld/student-webdev-labs/reflection.md

 - Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

-  I was somewhat strapped for time on this one, so I started out refrencing the solutions ahead of time as it was faster than searching through the refrences to find what I needed.
+  I was somewhat strapped for time on this one, so I started out referencing the solutions ahead of time as it was faster than searching through the references to find what I needed.
 I was still able to complete most of the exercises without relying on the solutions.

 - How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

   I found them quite helpful in learning bootstrap.
-I dont think I used bootstrap much at all in the rest of the class however.
+I don’t think I used bootstrap much at all in the rest of the class however.

 - Was there something that you wish had been explained better?